 There are dangers of not cleaning cat litter.

 So before anyone gets sick in your family, make sure to always clean the litter box.

 Cat Diseases from A Dirty Litter Box

+Can dirty litter box make cat sick?
 Cats are very particular when it comes to their hygiene.
 They do not like using dirty bathrooms

-their urine and avoid using the litter box.
+their urine and avoid using it.

 Keeping urine in their bladder for too long can result in